-We have been working with social enterprise organisation provides cooking lessons, giving our customers low-cost meal ideas.
+We have been working with social enterprise organisation Cook for Good to run a community kitchen in the heart of our Priory Green estate in King's Cross.
+The community kitchen is not only a food pantry for our customers but also provides cooking lessons, giving our customers low-cost meal ideas.
 Run by volunteers who are also our residents, the kitchen has become a vital part of their lives, offering ongoing support and in the future, will also be providing mentoring opportunities, helping our customers further develop their employability and enterprise skills.